Texas Firearm License to Carry WARNING

 Subsection (c) of § 411.187 allows the suspension to last until “dismissal of the charges,” which, especially with COVID delays, can be a very long time.
 A dismissal can mean many different things, from pure dismissal to a conviction.
 Once a conviction occurs, however, the suspension turns into a revocation.

 Texas Government Code § 411.186 covers LTC revocations.
 DPS “shall” revoke an LTC if a holder “subsequently becomes ineligible” or receives a conviction for UCW.
-A person becomes ineligible if they have a Class A or B conviction within 5 years or if they have ANY felony conviction (regardless of when it occurred).
-After a revocation, a person may re-apply for an LTC 2 years after the cause of ineligibility (the conviction) ends.
+You become ineligible if you have a Class A or B conviction within 5 years or if you have ANY felony conviction (regardless of when it occurred).
+After a revocation, you may re-apply for an LTC 2 years after the cause of ineligibility (the conviction) ends.
 This means that you must wait 7 years after a misdemeanor conviction to re-apply for an LTC.

 Extra note about Family Violence

 An affirmative finding of family violence is usually an absolute bar to eligibility to own a firearm.
-However, when it comes to Protective Orders, even an agreed Protective Order that does not have an affirmative family violence finding can mean an absolute bar to gun ownership.
+However, when it comes to Protective Orders, even an agreed Protective Order with no affirmative family violence finding can mean an absolute bar to gun ownership.

 More about Mimi Coffey